ryankrdh/GENERAL-CODING-STUDY-GUIDE-PYTHON-VERSION/Python_Testing_Notes/Python_Testing.md

 Note: import pytest may be required at the top of the page. <br>
 Unlike Unittest, Pytest does not require a class-based structure.

+> To run pytest on all test in the directory.
+> In command line: python3 -m pytest

 Example:

 ```python